Here you can find resources and work published by the Mental Health & Smoking Partnership.

 In December 2017 the Mental Health & Smoking Partnership submitted its response to the House of Commons Committee on Science and Technology Inquiry into e-cigarettes.
 You can read the submission here and learn more about the inquiry here.

-Press releases from the Smoking and Mental Health Partnership
+Press releases from the Mental Health Partnership and Smoking Partnership

 16 August 2018 – Mental Health and Smoking Partnership press release: Coalition welcomes MPs recommendations on e-cigarettes